 What are the advantages of IoT in business?

-1. Lower operating costs
+2. Lower operating costs

-2. Increased productivity and workplace safety
+3. Increased productivity and workplace safety

 IoT devices can manage, monitor and alert staff of changes in processes or productivity, helping them make smarter decisions about work.
 Automaker Ford is using specialized IoT technology and body tracking sensor technology to protect workers from excessive physical stress and to optimize their work.

-4. More business insights
+4. More advanced business insights